 Develop personal effectiveness

-Participate in work placement (work experience/SWL)
+Participate in practical placement with support (work experience/SWL)

 PLUS additional Project Ready non-assessed units: